-There is some good news if you don’t manage to get to the gym as much as you’d like: your day-to-day life may be providing fitness benefits you didn’t know about!
+Good news for those who don’t manage to get to the gym as much as you’d like: your day-to-day life may be providing fitness benefits you didn’t know about.

 A new study by the University of Sydney, in collaboration with four other universities, looked at the benefits of high-intensity incidental physical activity (HIIPA) or incidental physical activity.
 And the news is good!